24 Boring Jobs That Pay Surprisingly Well

 Parking Attendant

 It’s low stress and doesn’t require experience.
-If you need flexible hours and don’t mind standing around for most of the shift, this is an easy way to bring in money without dealing with much responsibility.
+If you need flexible hours and don’t mind standing around for most of the shift, this is an easy way to bring in money without dealing with much responsibility, truly one of those boring jobs that pay well if you stick with it.

 Assembly Line Worker

 No degree necessary.
 Just follow instructions, work fast, and you’ll have steady income.
-If you want a predictable job with decent benefits, this is it.
+If you want a predictable job with decent benefits, this is it, a boring high paying job that values consistency over excitement.

 Courier or Delivery Driver